 The Company's long-term incentive programs are generally intended to provide rewards to executives only if value is created for shareholders over time and the executive continues in the employ of the Company.
-The Compensation and Stock Option Committee believes that employees should have sufficient holdings of the Company's Common Stock so that their decisions will appropriately foster growth in the value of the Company.
-The Compensation and Stock Option Committee reviews with the Chief Executive Officer the recommended individual awards and evaluates the scope of responsibility, strategic and operational goals and individual contributions in making final awards under the Omnibus Incentive Plan, the Special Stock Option Plan and determining participants in the KEEP Program.
+The Compensation and Stock Option Committee believes that employees should have sufficient holdings of the Company's Common Stock so that their decisions will appropriately foster sound judgment in the exercise of their duties.
+The Compensation and Stock Option Committee reviews with the Chief Executive Officer the recommended individual awards and evaluates the scope of responsibility, strategic and operational goals and individual contributions in making final awards under the Omnibus Incentive Plan, the Special Option Plan and determining participants in the KEEP Program.

-Options issued pursuant to the Special Stock Option Plan and the KEEP Program after December 31, 2004 are considered deferred compensation arrangements under Section 409A of the Internal Revenue Code of 1986, as amended (the "Code").
+Options issued pursuant to the Special Option Plan and the KEEP Program after December 31, 2004 are considered deferred compensation arrangements under Section 409A of the Internal Revenue Code of 1986, as amended (the "Code").
 Accordingly, option recipients must make a written election to exercise option grants on specified future dates to avoid being subject to additional income taxes, interest and withholding.
-The election is irrevocable, but is subject to acceleration upon termination of employment, disability and certain other limited circumstances.
+The election is irrevocable, but may be subject to acceleration upon proper termination of employment, disability or certain other limited circumstances, all at the discretion of the Board of Directors.
 All Executive Officers holding options granted under these plans have made such an election.

-With respect to share-based compensation, the Company recognizes stock compensation expense in accordance with FASB ASC Topic 718 which requires public companies to measure the cost of employee services received in exchange for an award of equity instruments based on the grant date fair value of the award.
+With respect to share-based compensation, the Company recognizes stock compensation expense in accordance with FASB Accounting Standards Codification Topic 718 which requires public companies to measure the cost of employee services received in exchange for an award of equity instruments based on the grant date fair value of the award.
 The Company uses the Black-Scholes option-pricing model to determine the grant date fair value.